The story

 Left arLEQbr -> SSH $ Node'' vc (inc rA) hB hA arLEQbr ??? ???

-Right brLEQar -> SSH $ Node'' vc (inc rB) hA hB brLEQar ??? ???
+Right brLEQar -> SSH $ Node'' vc (inc rB) hA hB brLEQar ??? ???This attempt fails due to a lack of evidence for the heap property.

-We have the parent and the children labels, so we could decide on the evidence.
-But this requires us to handle the case of vc
+But this requires us to handle the case of vc being smaller than one

-if it is anything like the previous version.
-Let’s assume merge
+merge if it is anything like the previous version.
+Let’s assume

-indeed passes down the evidence.
+merge indeed passes down the evidence.

 mkNode :: Label c